AlejandroRomanVasquez/DTLDCKe/README.md

 iterators_1.0.14         knockoff_0.3.5         foreach_1.5.2          glmnet_4.1-4
 Matrix_1.5-3             TSP_1.2-4              VineCopula_2.4.5       rvinecopulib_0.6.2.1.3
 seqknockoff_0.0.0.9000   latentcor_1.2.0
+knockofftools 1.0.0

 The folder 'Simulations' contains code related to three distinct data-generating processes (DGPs) for the predictors X considered in the paper: a multivariate normal distribution, a t-tailed Markov chain, and Survival Regression with Block Correlated AR1 Structure.
 Additionally, it contains the code for computation time (Appendix A).

 The folder 'Application' contains code and data for applying the proposed methodology to a real lung cancer dataset.
-The 'lung cancer data' contains the top 1000 most expressed genes out of a total of 12,259 genes from the genomic dataset of the research by Shedden et al. (2008), located in the Lung Cancer Explorer (LCE) database at http://lce.biohpc.swmed.edu/.
+The 'lung cancer data.csv' contains the top 1000 most expressed genes out of a total of 12,259 genes from the genomic dataset of the research by Shedden et al. (2008), located in the Lung Cancer Explorer (LCE) database at http://lce.biohpc.swmed.edu/.